zhangaz1/.hammerspoon-7/README.md

 ## Notes

 - Works best with v0.9.79 or newer.
+- The `rb` folder included with this repo contains dependencies for some Spoons.
+It is required.
 - Spoons with names prefixed with an underscore are app-specific.
 They must be used in conjunction with `AppSpoonsManager.spoon` and `AppWatcher.spoon`, and will be activated when the target app gains focus.

 ## API